Production Costs¶

 Time period: 2015-2024 (averaged across years)

-FADN - Farm Accountancy Data Network (European Union)¶
+- FADN - Farm Accountancy Data Network (European Union):

-Livestock: All major animal production systems
+Coverage: All major animal production systems

 Time period: 2004-2020 (averaged across years)